jasonbasuil/jasonbasuil/README.md

 Hi everyone!
 So glad you could stop by my Github.

 ## Currently
 Thinking about my next career move.
-Curious about the low-code movement, state management, fintech, and our human psychology.
+Curious about the low-code movement, state management, fintech, human psychology, the biological basis of learning, and the role AI will play in the future of our educational systems.

 ## My background